Avalanche transceiver hire scheme

 - £40 per weekend - contact us with the dates you are going and we can discuss the best time to send them out for you

 There will also be a £8 charge for post and packaging for up to two transceivers, and an extra £3 for each additional transceiver.
 There is no postage to overseas addresses without prior written consent from the Ski Club.
 There is a £120 returnable deposit for each transceiver.

-Ski Club+ members have free transceiver rental as part of their membership, so if you're a Ski Club+ member you only need to pay for postage and provide details for a deposit.
+Ski Club+ members benefit from free transceiver rental as part of their membership, so if you're a Ski Club+ member you only need to pay for postage and provide details for a deposit.
 If you're a current Ski Club member then you can upgrade to Ski Club+ for £10 for Standard Individual or Under 24 and £30 for Standard Family membership.

 If you would like to hire a transceiver please email email@example.com with the following details;

 - Ski Club membership number (if applicable)

 - Preferred model (if you have a preference - the models available are listed below)

 - Postal address (a signature is required on delivery)